London is a must-see destination for many travelers. If you only have a few days to visit, here’s how you should spend 4 days in London!

 You also may want to check out the Oyster Card system if you’re spending more than a few days in the city.

-We took public transportation from Greenwich back to the airport for about $18 per person.
+We got smart and took public transportation from Greenwich back to the airport for about $18 per person.
 It was hotter than hell and we were hauling our luggage, but we saved $137; enough to pay for about 22 pints of beer!

 Just so you know, Big Ben is NOT the name of the clock or tower at the Palace of Westminster.
 It’s actually the name of the BELL inside of it.
 The tower is known properly as Elizabeth Tower.
 The more you know!